Skip to main content

 Count unique values with dc():

-lynxdb query 'source=nginx | stats dc(client_ip) AS unique_visitors by uri'
+lynxdb query 'from nginx | stats dc(client_ip) as unique_visitors by uri'

 Percentiles